serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 - run and test the application locally without deploying to the cloud
 - have loosely-coupled services interact with the application
-- visualize the event-driven workflow as they happen
+- visualize the event-driven workflow as it happens

 ## Building the Services

-We will not get into the details of creating the services, but we will explore the code, dig deep into the functionality that is offered.
+We will not get into the details of creating the services, but we will explore the code and dig deep into the functionality that is offered.
 Also, the guts of the services are mocked up, but the intention of the example is to showcase the event-driven nature of the services, so we will just focus on that.

 ### Building the Users Service